Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

 \subsubsection{Geometric structures and their deformation space}

-Let $X = G/H$ be a homogeneous space for the action of a Lie group $G$.
-More precisely, assume that $X$ is a real-analytic manifold on which a real Lie group $G$ acts real-analytically and transitively.
-In the language of geometric structures, the pair $(X,G)$ is called a \emph{(Klein) geometry}.
-An \emph{$(X,G)$-structure} on a smooth manifold $M$ is given by an (equivalence class of / maximal) atlas of charts mapping open sets of $M$ into $X$ such that the transition functions coincide with the action of elements of $G$ on $X$.
-Such atlases are required to be compatible with the smooth structure on $M$ and they must also respect the orientation of $M$ if $M$ is oriented.
+Let $X = G/H$ be a homogeneous space.
+More precisely, assume $X$ is a real-analytic manifold on which a Lie group $G$ acts analytically and transitively.
+The pair $(X,G)$ is called a \emph{(Klein) geometry}.
+An \emph{$(X,G)$-structure} on a smooth manifold $M$ is given by an atlas of charts mapping open sets of $M$ into $X$ such that the transition functions coincide with the action of elements of $G$.
+Such atlases are always assumed compatible with the smooth structure of $M$ and the orientation if $M$ is oriented.

-The group $\Diff(M)$ of (orientation-preserving if $M$ is oriented) diffeomorphisms of $M$ has a right action on the set of all $(X,G)$-structures on $M$ by pulling back atlases.
-Let $\Diff_{0}(M)<\Diff(M)$ denote its identity component, consisting of all diffeomorphisms of $M$ isotopic to the identity map.
-The \emph{deformation space of (marked) $(X,G)$-structures} on $M$ is defined as the quotient of the space of all $(X,G)$-structures by the action of $\Diff_0(M)$:
+The group $\Diff(M)$ of (orientation-preserving) diffeomorphisms of $M$ has a right action on the set of $(X,G)$-structures on $M$ by pulling back atlases.
+Let $\Diff_{0}(M)<\Diff(M)$ denote its identity component, consisting of diffeomorphisms isotopic to the identity.
+The \emph{deformation space of $(X,G)$-structures} on $M$ is defined as the quotient:

-This deformation space comes with a natural topology (see \cite{MR957518} for details).
-In general it may be quite pathological (for instance, the deformation space of affine structures on a $2$-torus is not Hausdorff, see \cite{MR2181958}), but in this paper we will study geometries for which the deformation space is a real-analytic manifold.
+This space comes with a natural topology (see \cite{MR957518}).
+In general it may be pathological (\eg{} the deformation space of affine structures on a $2$-torus is not Hausdorff \cite{MR2181958}), but in this paper we will study geometries for which the deformation space is a nonsingular real-analytic manifold.